secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 })
 ```

 In the code above, we're creating a client for `localsecret` using the wallet we setup.
-Once the DApp has connected to the network, you're ready
+Once the DApp has connected to the network, you're ready to start making queries and sending transactions
-to start making queries and sending transactions to the _Secret Counter_ contract.
+to the _Secret Counter_ contract.

-> We're using the cloud-based Gitpod URL in the workspace, to talk to the `LocalSecret` blockchain, which runs on port 9091.
-If you're working with this _Secret Box_ in a local developer environment, change that to the line above `grpcWebUrl: "http://localhost:9091` instead.
+> We're using the cloud-based Gitpod URL in the workspace, to talk to the `LocalSecret` blockchain, which runs on port 1317.
+If you're working with this _Secret Box_ in a local developer environment, change that to the line above `url: "http://localhost:1317` instead.

 ### Query the Counter Value

 At the end of the `onMounted` function above, you'll notice that as the last task we're calling the `queryCounter()` function to display
 the initial value.
 But, it's not actually sending the query to your contract yet.

+###
 **Exercise**
+###
 Change the `queryCounter() function from:

 ```typescript